AdobeDocs/campaign.en/help/common/delivery/using/personalized-coupons.md

 >
 >Coupon management is a package that must be installed.
 To confirm that you have Coupon management, check **[!UICONTROL Administration > Configuration > Package management > Installed packages.]**
 >
 >Coupon data can be imported and exported using CSV and XML formats.
-For details regarding importing and exporting, refer to [this section](../../platform/using/get-started-data-import-export.md).
+For details regarding importing and exporting, refer to [this page for Campaign Classic v7](../../../v7/platform/using/get-started-data-import-export.md).

 ## Create a coupon {#creating-a-coupon}